LIYUESEN/druggpt/README.md

 Required parameters:
 - `-p` | `--pro_seq`: Input a protein amino acid sequence.
-- `-f` | `--fasta`: Input a FASTA file.
+- `-f` | `--fasta`: Input a FASTA file including one protein amino acid sequence.

   > Only one of -p and -f should be specified.
 - `-l` | `--ligand_prompt`: Input a ligand prompt.
-- `-e` | `--empty_input`: Enable directly generate mode.
-- `-n` | `--number`: At least how many molecules will be generated.
+- `-n` | `--number`: The expected number of molecules to be generated.
-- `-d` | `--device`: Hardware device to use.
+- `-d` | `--device`: Hardware device to be used.
 Default is 'cuda'.
 - `-o` | `--output`: Output directory for generated molecules.
 Default is './ligand_output/'.
-- `-b` | `--batch_size`: How many molecules will be generated per batch.
+- `-b` | `--batch_size`: The number of molecules to be generated per batch.
 Try to reduce this value if you have low RAM.
 Default is 16.
 - `-t` | `--temperature`: Adjusts the randomness of text generation; higher values produce more diverse outputs.
-Default value is 1.0.
+Default is 1.0.
-- `--top_k`: The number of highest probability tokens to consider for top-k sampling.
-Defaults to 9.
+- `--top_k`: The number of highest probability tokens to be considered for top-k sampling.
+Default is 9.
 - `--top_p`: The cumulative probability threshold (0.0 - 1.0) for top-p (nucleus) sampling.
 It defines the minimum subset of tokens to consider for random sampling.
-Defaults to 0.9.
+Default is 0.9.
 - `--min_atoms`: Minimum number of non-H atoms allowed for generation.
-Defaults to None.
+Default is None.
 - `--max_atoms`: Maximum number of non-H atoms allowed for generation.
-Defaults to 35.
+Default is 35.
 - `--no_limit`: Disable the default max atoms limit.

   > If the `-l` | `--ligand_prompt` option is used, the `--max_atoms` and `--min_atoms` parameters will be disregarded.